-30 September 2018 US\$ '000 30 June 2018 US\$ '000 Authorised: - 20,000,000 class A ordinary shares of US\$ 0.0001 each 2 2 - 20,000,000 class B ordinary shares of US\$ 0.0001 each 2 2 - 100,000,000 class C ordinary shares of US\$ 0.0001 each 10 10 14 14 30 September 2018 US\$ '000 30 June 2018 US\$ '000 Issued and fully paid up: 334 333 10,000,000 ordinary shares of US\$ 0.0001 each 1 1
+31 December 30 June

+2018 2018

+US\$ '000 US\$ '000

+Authorised:

+- 20,000,000 class A ordinary shares of US\$ 0.0001 each 2 2

+- 20,000,000 class B ordinary shares of US\$ 0.0001 each 2 2

+- 100,000,000 class C ordinary shares of US\$ 0.0001 each 10 10

+14 14

+31 December 30 June

+2018 2018

+US\$ '000 US\$ '000

+Issued and fully paid up:

+10,000,000 ordinary shares of US\$ 0.0001 each 1 1

 9.1 Class A-1 senior preference shares, class A-2 senior preference shares, class A ordinary shares and class B ordinary shares are entitled to one vote per share at a general meeting.
 Class C ordinary shares do not have any voting rights at general meetings except on decisions regarding the election and removal of the warrant directors.
 Further, if class C ordinary shares are allowed to vote along with class A senior preference shares and class B ordinary shares at a general meeting on matters not relating to the election and removal of directors, then each class C ordinary share is entitled to one thousandth (1/1000th) of a vote per share on such matter.
-For additional details of allocation, refer to note 1(i) to these consolidated financial statements.

-- 9 Share capital (continued) - 9.2 The Company has issued series 'A' and series 'C' warrants which can be exercised to purchase class 'A' and class 'C' ordinary shares respectively.
+9 Share capital (continued)

+9.2 The Company has issued series 'A' and series 'C' warrants which can be exercised to purchase class 'A' and class 'C' ordinary shares respectively.
 Series 'A' and 'C' warrants have been issued to creditors and shareholders of the Predecessor Company respectively.
 These warrants are exercisable once the Group's obligations under Exit Facility, mudaraba and senior class A preference shares are settled in full and the dividend threshold has been met in respect of the ordinary shares.
 American Stock Transfer & Trust Company, LLC serves as nominee, transfer agent, and registrar with respect to the warrants.
 These warrants will be distributed upon finalization of warrant holders list.